datacarpentry/image-processing/_episodes/05-creating-histograms.md

 ## Grayscale Histograms

-We will start with grayscale images and histograms first, and then move on to colour images.
+We will start with grayscale images, and then move on to colour images.
 We will use this image of a plant seedling as an example:
 ![Plant seedling](../data/plant-seedling.jpg)